erde-lang/erde-lang.github.io/src/docs/reference.md

 The unary logical NOT operator uses the `~` token in order to maintain consistency with inequality (`~=`).
-The `!` and `!=` tokens were intentionally avoided as it would surely cause divides among developers on which to use.
+The `!` and `!=` tokens were intentionally avoided as it would surely cause divides among the community on which to use.
 It also leaves the `!` token available for use in the future.

 ### Bitwise Operators